sjbylo/ose-chained-builds/go-chained-example/README.md

 oc new-project go-chained-example
 ```

 Import this go builder image.
-This command will set up an Image Stream which points to the image.
+This command will set up an Image Stream which points to the builder image.

 ```
 oc import-image jorgemoralespou/s2i-go --confirm
 ```

-Create the Build Configurtion called "builder", which consists of the go s2i builder image, references the git repo for ths go source code.
+Create the Build Configurtion with the name of "builder".
+This consists of the go s2i builder image and references the git repo for the example go source code.

 ```
 oc new-build s2i-go~https://github.com/sjbylo/ose-chained-builds \